As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 The next phase of AI adoption will not be defined by novelty, but by maturity.

-Organisations that cultivate Human–AI capability will not simply deploy intelligent systems — they will design and govern them responsibly.
+Organisations that develop Human–AI capability will not simply deploy AI — they will design and govern it responsibly.

 CloudPedagogy exists to support that transition.